 Hot springs have been used as a natural medicine and preventative therapy for centuries.
 Their high water temperature is rich in minerals that can increase blood flow, circulation, and metabolism and is known to relieve the symptoms of skin conditions, arthritis, and fibromyalgia.
 As an arthritis sufferer, I always feel incredible after a hot springs soak!

-The following three springs are a few hours drive from Seattle but well worth the effort and each one offers a little something for everyone depending on your preference for adventure.
-Go check one out and let me know how refreshed you feel afterwards!
+The following three springs are a few hours drive from Seattle and each one is unique depending on your preference for adventure.
+Happy hot springs soaking!

 Sol Duc Hot Springs